 SLMB is narrower than its sister program QMB.
 While QMB pays the Part B premium AND all Medicare cost-sharing (deductibles and the 20% Part B coinsurance), SLMB pays only the Part B premium.
 SLMB beneficiaries remain responsible for Medicare deductibles, the 20% Part B coinsurance, and Part A inpatient hospital deductibles.
 And critically, the federal balance billing prohibition that protects QMB beneficiaries does NOT extend to SLMB beneficiaries: providers can lawfully bill SLMB beneficiaries for Medicare cost-sharing.

-Despite being the less generous of the two main MSP tiers, SLMB still provides meaningful value: typical annual savings run into the low thousands of dollars per beneficiary (Part B premium savings plus Part D Extra Help savings).
+Despite being the less generous of the two main MSP tiers, SLMB still provides meaningful value: roughly $2,900 a year for a typical beneficiary, the $2,435 Part B premium plus about $468 in avoided Part D premium through automatic Extra Help.
 For Georgia Medicare beneficiaries with income just above the QMB threshold but still limited, SLMB can mean the difference between affording medical care and skipping needed services.
 This guide explains the federal framework, Georgia implementation through DCH and DFCS, the 2026 income and asset thresholds, the benefit package and its limitations, how SLMB differs from QMB and QI, the application process through Georgia Gateway, retroactive coverage, annual redetermination, and the SLMB-to-QMB upgrade path when income drops.

 The Federal Framework